Chris Rock: 2016 ceremony

 On October 21, 2015, the Academy of Motion Picture Arts and Sciences announced Rock would host the 88th Academy Awards the following February.
 When the subsequent acting nominations turned out to include no racial minorities, Rock was called upon to join a boycott of the ceremony.
 Rock declined, stating at the ceremony that it would have accomplished little since the show would have proceeded anyway, with him simply replaced.
-Instead, Rock spoke of his concerns about the lack of diversity in AMPAS at various times during the show, closing by saying "Black Lives Matter".
+Instead, Rock spoke of his concerns about the lack of diversity in AMPAS at various times during the show, closing by saying "Black Lives Matter."

 Rock's performance was largely praised by critics.
 Los Angeles Times critic Mary McNamara wrote: "Rock's Oscars had some of the most powerful moments seen in the telecast's history.
 His decision to honestly answer the question 'Is Hollywood racist?' was brave and effective," The New York Times television critic James Poniewozik, praised Rock's performance for being "evenhanded without being wishy-washy" and that he represented "an example of something the industry is still trying to learn: that you can achieve both inclusion and entertainment by giving the right person just the right opportunity."

 2022 ceremony

 Rock presented the award for Best Documentary Feature at the 94th Academy Awards in March 2022.
 During the ceremony, Rock joked about Jada Pinkett Smith's shaved head, which he compared to Demi Moore's shaved head in G.I.
-Jane, saying: "Jada, I love ya.
+Jane, saying, "Jada, I love ya.
 G.I.
 Jane 2, can't wait to see it!".
 Pinkett Smith had shaved her head due to alopecia areata.
-Her husband, Will Smith, responded to Rock's joke by walking onstage and slapping Rock, who remarked: "Will Smith just smacked the shit out of me".
+Her husband, Will Smith, responded to Rock's joke by walking onstage and slapping Rock, who remarked, "Will Smith just smacked the shit out of me."
 Smith then returned to his seat and yelled twice at Rock, "Keep my wife's name out your fucking mouth!"
-Rock went on to say that this "was the greatest night in the history of television."
-Later in the night, Smith was named Best Actor for King Richard, and while accepting the award, he apologized to the Academy and the other nominees, but not to Rock, in his acceptance speech.
+Rock went on to say that this "was the greatest night in the history of television".
+Later in the night, Smith was named Best Actor for King Richard.
+In his acceptance speech, he apologized to the Academy and the other nominees, but not to Rock.
 Rock declined to file a report with the Los Angeles Police Department regarding the incident.

 The next day, amid public backlash, Smith issued a formal apology to Rock via a public Instagram post, adding that "a joke about Jada's medical condition was too much for me to bear and I reacted emotionally."
-He also stated that "I was out of line" and that his behavior was "unacceptable and inexcusable."
+He also stated that "I was out of line" and that his behavior was "unacceptable and inexcusable...
+I will always be here for you whenever you are ready to talk about it."
 During a stand-up performance in Boston later that month, Rock stated that Smith had not reached out to him personally and they had not spoken since the ceremony.

-Claims that Rock had apologized circulated on social media but were debunked.
-There has been no verified public apology from Rock to Smith or Pinkett Smith.